Ajuga Growth and Care Guide

-Ajuga, commonly known as Bugleweed, is a low-growing perennial ground cover prized for its rich foliage, fast spreading habit, and springtime spikes of blue, purple, or pink flowers.
-It thrives in shady to partly sunny areas where turf struggles, making it a dependable solution for filling bare spots beneath trees and along woodland edges.
-Once established, ajuga forms a dense mat that helps suppress weeds and stabilize soil.
+Ajuga, commonly known as Bugleweed, is a low-growing perennial ground cover prized for its rich foliage, fast spreading habit, and occasional spikes flowers.
+It thrives in shady to partly sunny areas where turf struggles, making it a dependable solution for filling bare spots beneath trees.
+This Plant Guide covers everything you need to know to grow healthy, vigorous Bugleweed in the landscape.
+You’ll learn about ideal growing conditions, planting tips, maintenance, common problems, the best varieties, and how to use Ajuga in the garden.

 Introduction to Ajuga (Bugleweed)